Female leaders during Covid-19: do women lead differently?

 Although some women struggle more than their male counterparts to discuss issues such as their own salaries and career advancement, they’re excellent at negotiating welfare and development for others.5 The C3000 study showed that mental health was more likely to be a focus for female-owned family businesses2 – and in lockdown and self-isolation, the mental health of employees is definitely a priority.

 The difference between male and female leadership isn’t only shown in boardrooms across the world, but in governments.

 Women make up just 7% of leaders worldwide.10 But looking at the number of coronavirus cases per capita, we can see that the countries with female leaders have fewer cases than the majority of male leaders’.
 That’s not to say that some male-led countries haven’t also implemented successful lockdown measures, but that few countries with female leaders have done badly.

 Having fewer coronavirus cases can directly be linked to how fast countries executed social distance plans.
 Countries like Germany and New Zealand fall into this category.
 Although at the time, the decisions to shut down society as we know it proved unpopular, they have dramatically reduced the number of cases in these countries.

-We’ve partnered with C200 to see how six female leaders are faring during the coronavirus crisis.
+We’ve partnered with C200 to see how five female leaders are faring during the coronavirus crisis.
 With businesses spanning industries, take a look at these inspiring stories of how the pandemic has impacted their business and how they’re helping their staff.